cs3398-borgs-bros/JeopardyChamp-Project/README.md

+# CS3398: Software Engineering - Spring 2019
+This project was constructed over a 2 month period in order to educate us on the process of working as a team in the software development field.
+We were asked report and demo our project in front of our professor and peers to help simulate what it would be like in the industry.
+We were able to learn the challenges of working and communicating efficiently as a team, as well as how to overcome the challenges, when creating the software.
+Although this project is not completed, the process of creating the game as a team helped to teach us many lessons about software engineering.

 # Jeopardy Champ!

 The Borgs Bros team is creating a game that will be the hottest learning tool on the market so that institutes of higher education can provide a more interactive learning experience that that bridges the gap between students and faculty.